 If you finance your car and have linked your auto loan to your vehicle, you’ll be able to see your current auto loan balance.
 You can click on the “Current loan” box to see more details, including estimates of your annual percentage rate, or APR, monthly payment, loan term, lender name, number of remaining payments and the month and year your loan is estimated to be paid off.

 Below any loan information, you’ll see your car’s estimated current value today, based on data from NADA.
 Next to the current value is a dollar figure with an arrow that points down.
 This figure shows how much your car has depreciated over the past month.

-You’ll also be able to see on this page your car’s estimated trade-in value and private-party value.
+If you click on the “Car value” box, you’ll also be able to see your car’s estimated trade-in value and private-party value.

 Estimating your car’s depreciation and current value can help you set a reasonable asking price and give you the confidence to negotiate with authority when selling or trading in your vehicle.

 This information can also help you determine whether you’re upside down on your auto loan and take action, such as making additional principal-only car loan payments (if your lender allows) to avoid bigger financial problems down the road.